 DHS is working to get COVID-19 vaccines to Wisconsinites as equitably, quickly, and safely as possible, and is following prioritization guidelines from the federal Advisory Committee on Immunization Practices and the State Disaster Medical Advisory Committee.
-The State has been providing vaccinations to populations identified for the Phase 1A and 1B categories, which includes frontline health care personnel, residents in skilled nursing and long-care facilities, fire and police personnel, adults aged 65 and older, education and childcare workers, individuals enrolled in Medicaid long-term care programs, some public-facing workers, non-frontline essential healthcare personnel, and staff and residents in congregate living facilities.
-Starting April 5, 2021, all State individuals ages 16 and older are eligible for the vaccination.
+Starting April 5, 2021, all State individuals ages 16 and older became eligible for the vaccination, and as of May 1, 2021, nearly 45% of Wisconsin residents have received at least one dose.